helloooideeeeea/RealTimeCutVADLibraryForAndroid/README.md

 ```

 ### **2. Understanding `setVADCallback`**

 `setVADCallback` is used to register a callback that gets notified when voice activity starts or ends.

 - `onVoiceStart()`: Triggered when voice is detected.
 - `onVoiceEnd(wavData: ByteArray?)`: Triggered when voice stops, providing a WAV file as a byte array.
+- `onVoiceDidContinue(pcmFloatData: ByteArray?)`: Triggered during speech, providing real-time PCM float frames.
+Use this only if you need real-time audio data while speech is in progress.

 This enables real-time processing of voice input, allowing applications to act on detected speech events.